-It’s important to note that mailing lists are not the only way in which affiliate marketers share information about your company, but most affiliate marketers will have an established email list that your company deserves to capitalize from.
+It’s important to note that mailing lists are not the only way in which affiliate marketers share information about your company.
+But most affiliate marketers will have an established email list that your company deserves to capitalize on.

 If you’re looking for a solid piece of software that can automate emails easily, Hubspot email marketing is a good place to start.

 Hubspot offers a free marketing tool that provides email marketing options as well as many other features which don’t directly link to email marketing but would be very useful to small and medium-sized businesses, such as ad management and live chat features.

 It’s important to note, however, that if you want to segment your email list in the future, you may need to use different software like Mailchimp.
 More information on segmenting emails is available at point 4.
 Automating emails will mean that you can reach more people in a shorter amount of time.